vocol/vocol/README.md

 The following screen cast shows using of VoCol for vocabulary development.

 <a href="https://drive.google.com/file/d/0By1pR7FDcH8oTFpIRWxfUHdNS1k/view?usp=sharing" target="_blank"><img src="https://raw.githubusercontent.com/vocol/vocol/master/Images/WorkingwithVoCol.png"
-alt="VoCol Usage" width="240" height="180" border="10" /></a>
+alt="VoCol Usage" width="440" height="280" border="10" /></a>

 ##How it works

 ###Client Side

 VoCol in client-side deals with commit event by enforcing users to realize specific requirements before pushing changes to the remote repository.
-Pre-commit hook allows the user to push the modified vocabulary files only if syntax validation succeeded.
+Pre-commit hook get the modified files and sent to a listening service on VoCol server where these files are checked for syntax errors.
+Users do not have to install any tool on their machines.
+They just have to apply a pre-commit hook as described in [VoCol on local machine](#vocol-on-local-machine).
+User is allowed to push the modified vocabulary files to the remote repository only if syntax validation succeeded.

 ###Server Side